rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

 {% endraw %}
 <!-- <h4 id="device-class-max-and-min-note">Device Class, Max and Min Note</h4> -->
 #### Device Class, Max and Min Note
-For all objects defined as sensors or binary sensors, "device_class" can be set by placing the following somewhere in the Object's Description field in HomeVisionXL. "max" and "min" are valid for <i>var_n</i> only.
+For all objects defined as number, sensor or binary sensor entities, "device_class" can be set by placing the following somewhere in the Object's Description field in HomeVisionXL. "max" and "min" are valid for number entities (<i>var_n</i>) only.
 <pre>
    dc:<i>device_class</i>
    max:<i>max_value</i>